malrepos/Assignment-Module-19/README.md

 # Assignment-Module-19

+## Purpose

+To build an application that allows employers to hire a web3 professional and pay them using ther over the Ethereum blockchain.

 I chose to hire "Lane" for 5.00 hours.
 Her hourly rate is 0.2 ether and her Ethereum address is 0xaC8eB8B2ed5C4a0fC41a84Ee4950F417f67029F0.

 The total wage payable in ether is 1.0.